mikevallano/tmdb-moviequeue/README.md

 * There are no special rake tasks or seeds.

-* Simply running `$ rsepc` will run the test suite, which uses Selenium, and therefore launches Firefox.
+* Simply running `$ rspec` will run the test suite, which uses Selenium, and therefore launches Firefox.

 * There are no background jobs.

 * The data is gathered from the awesome API available from TMDB: <https://www.themoviedb.org/documentation/api>, which is managed in the tmdb_controller and the tmdb_handler module in the lib directory.
 You will need to sign up at TMDB and get your own API key, which is referenced as an environment variable throughout this project.
+You can do whatever method you prefer for storing API keys.
+An easy way to add it to your local environment is running this in your console `export tmdb_api_key=YOU-API-KEY`.

 ## Creators and Maintainers:
 This site was built to solve our own problem of movie management, which started as a crappy Google sheet, then evolved to a Rails app.
-The other puropse was to build a Rails app that showcased our Rails skills.
+The other purpose was to build a Rails app that showcased our Rails skills.
 "We" are [Mike](https://github.com/mikevallano?tab=repositories) (back end) and [Anne](https://github.com/lortza?tab=repositories) (front end).

 ## Wiki